bepri/VSCSetup/README.md

 ## Steps
 ### Within MSYS
 1. Run `pacman -S openssh`
-2. Run `ssh-keygen`.
-It will bring up several prompts, just press enter.
-Don't type anything.
+2. Run `ssh-keygen -b 4096`.
+It will bring up several prompts, press enter for most prompts but add a keyphrase of your choice.
+You will log in with this password.
 3. Run `ssh-copy-id netid@tesla1.eecs.utk.edu`, substituting in your own NetID.
 The actual server selected doesn't matter, so don't worry about picking a different server from everyone else.
 Tesla1 is fine.
-4. (Optional) If you want a compiler to do some stuff locally, run `pacman -S mingw-w64-x86_64-gcc`
+4. (Optional) If you want a compiler to do some stuff locally, run `pacman -S mingw-w64-x86_64-gcc`.
+Doing this will also fix some false positive warnings.

 ### Modifying PATH variables
 1. In the Start Menu, search the word "environment" and press enter.
 Click the button at the bottom of this window that says "Environment Variables..."